 The Eunoia combination marks pair the Eunoia crest and wordmark in horizontal and vertical configurations.
 These are used when the name of the college is necessary for recognition by all stakeholders.
 The crest can only be paired with the wordmark, and authorised logotypes of departments, committees, and programmes.

 The vertical configuration is applied in settings where the crest and wordmark are the main feature and symmetry is preferred.
 These include signage, name cards and presentation slides.

 COMBINATION MARK - VERTICAL CONFIGURATION

 The horizontal configuration should be applied where a wide space needs to be filled or where there is limited vertical space.
-Examples of such environments include document headers, digital headers and user navigation interfaces.
+Examples of such environments include document headers, digital headers, graphical user interfaces and signage.